astropy/regions/docs/contains.rst

 Checking for points inside regions
 ==================================

-Let's continue with sky and pixel regions defined in the :ref:`gs` section:
+Let's continue with sky and pixel regions defined in the :ref:`getting_started` section:

 .. code-block:: python